INSIGHTS

 Average Weekly Fees

-AWF remained stable across all grades in Q3, with fees already raised ahead of core inflation (8.3% year on year).
-Grade A stock (£1,635) commands higher fees than Grade B (£1,257) and Grade C (£1,045).
+AWF continued its steady growth through Q4 and throughout 2024, despite stabilizing inflation rates over the year.
+Across all stock, Q4 fees closed at approximately £1,250, marking an 8.2% year-over-year increase.
+Grade A stock (£1,656) commands higher fees than Grade B (£1,268) and Grade C (£1,089).
 The regional disparity in AWF persists, with southern regions outperforming.
 Both private and public pay consumers are willing to pay higher fees.

 Profit

-EBITDARM margins have steadily increased across all asset grades, driven by revenue growth.
+EBITDARM trends can be influenced by various factors, but throughout 2024, rising fees drove margin expansion across all asset grades.
 Grade A continues to achieve higher margins compared to Grades B and C. However, cost headwinds, including higher Employers NIC and National Minimum Wage, will challenge margin growth in 2025.
-Sustaining recent fee growth of 8.3% will be crucial to weathering these challenges.
+Sustaining recent fee growth of 8.2% will be crucial to weathering these challenges.

 Contacts